Treble (association football)

 Barcelona are the first European men's football team to win a continental treble twice, in 2008–09 and in 2014–15 (pictured).
 Bayern Munich are currently the only other European club that has won two continental trebles.

 A treble in association football is achieved when a club team wins three trophies in a single season.
 A continental treble involves winning the club's top-level domestic league competition, main domestic cup competition, and main continental trophy.
-Although winning a second-tier continental trophy (e.g. Europa League) has also been described as a continental treble, it is not as widely accepted.
+Although winning a second-tier continental trophy (e.g. Europa League) or a third-tier continental trophy has also been described as a continental treble, it is not as widely accepted.
 A domestic treble involves winning three national competitions—including the league title, the primary cup competition, and one secondary competition, such as a league cup.

 Competitions which consist of a single match or a two-leg match are not normally counted as part of a continental treble (e.g., the FA Community Shield, Supercopa de España, Supercoppa Italiana, Trophée des Champions, DFL-Supercup, UEFA Super Cup, Recopa Sudamericana, FIFA Club World Cup (2005–2023 editions), Intercontinental Cup and others).